LeimLarissa/Baltic-German-Intelligentsia/README.md

 - [ ] I want to generalise some aspects for statistical analysis and visualisations:
     - create profession fields that group certain professions together (possibly using a given ontology)
     - add location IDs that would allow mapping by longitude and latitude (most difficult for smaller Baltic towns and "Gutshöfe" that were renamed or no longer exist)

+Task 4: Disambiguate persons using authority files like Wikidata and GND.
 - [ ] I want to keep a list of membership instances as well as a list of individual people (see [first DB draft](https://github.com/LeimLarissa/Baltic-German-Intelligentsia/blob/a00ac99406853b839ea16179dab9a221267456ca/Balt_Ger_Intelligentsia-dbdesigner.pdf) )
     - [ ] I want to compare the text line of one membership list with those of all the other lists to identify the individual persons that were members.
     - [ ] I will create a separate list with these identified people that has fixed information about the person (e.g. most common name variant).
 These link to the membership instances through the ID of the person within the instance.
 This list of people is not connected to any specific society, but overarching all of them.